Linear Resistivity from Spatially Random Interactions and the Uniqueness of Yukawa Coupling: Introduction

-According to the analysis in ref.\cite{Wang:2024utm}, Fermi's Golden Rule can help to understand the emergence of linearity, depite the absence of well-defined quasiparticles.
-In both scalar and vector models, the bosonic self-energy takes the form $\Pi(\Omega)\sim C_b \Omega$, where $C_d$ is a constant, leading to a bosonic dispersion $\Omega\sim \bq^2$.
-In $(d+1)$-dimensional systems, Bosonic density of states contributes a $T^{d/2}$-dependence to the resistivity.
-Meanwhile, the angular correction factor $(1-\cos\theta)$, with $\theta$ the scattering angle, is temperature-independent due to the relaxation of momentum conservation at each interaction vertex.
-Consequently, at low temperature, both interactions produce linear resistivity, though the linearity arises from different polarisation bubbles in Kubo formula \cite{Wang:2024utm}. \\

 SYK-rised models offer a promising route to understanding the nature of strange metals.
-This raises a natural question: \emph{can other types of random interactions between the FS and the critical boson also give rise to linear resistivity?} In addition to higher-rank tensor couplings, one may consider interactions involving multiple fields.
-Specifically, we will investigate the SYK-rised interaction $(\psi^{\dagger}\psi)^n\phi^m$, and classify the combinations that lead to linear-in-temperature resistivity across various spacetime dimensions.\\
+This raises a natural question: \emph{what is most general types of random interactions between the FS and the critical boson that also give rise to linear resistivity?} Beside higher-rank tensor couplings, one may consider interactions involving multiple fields.
+Since the theory use the critical fluctuations, we will investigate the SYK-rised interaction of the type $(\psi^{\dagger}\psi)^n\phi^m$, which does not generate mass scale, and investigate the possibility that leads to linear-$T$ resistivity across var$(2+1)$-dimensional Yukawa-type couplings are the only class that produces strange-metal behaviour. \\

-This article aims to address this question, and is organised as follows.
+This article is organised as follows.
 Section \ref{sec:model} develops a large-$N$ critical theory of spatial random couplings involving arbitrary numbers of fermions and bosons.
-The corresponding conductivity is calculated in section \ref{sec:conductivity}.
-We find that Yukawa-type couplings are the only class that produces linear-$T$ resistivity.
+The corresponding conductivity is calculated in Section \ref{sec:conductivity}.
+In Section \ref{sec:uniform}, we will show it is impossible to reproduce the linearity in spatially uniform models.
 Concluding remarks are given in Section~\ref{sec:conclusion}.